suculent/apprepo/README.md

 ###### Upload screenshots, metadata and your app to the App Store using a single command

-`apprepo` can upload ipa files, app icons and metadata to T-Mobile Enterprise AppRepo from the command line.
+`apprepo` can upload ipa files, app icons and metadata to any Enterprise AppRepo installation from the command line.

 Get in contact with the developer on Twitter: [@igraczech](https://twitter.com/igraczech)